amidaware/trmm-docs/docs/functions/alerting.md

 #### Run script on Agent

 - **Script** - Runs the selected script once.
 It attempts to run it on the agent in question, but if not online TRMM selects a random agent to run on.
-- **Script arguments** - Optionally pass in arguments to the failure script.
+- **Script arguments** - Optionally pass in arguments to the script.
-- **Script environment vars** - Optionally pass in env vars to the failure script.
+- **Script environment vars** - Optionally pass in env vars to the script.
 - **Action Timeout** - Sets the timeout for the script.

 #### Run script on Server